lhupfeldt/jenkinsflow/INSTALL.md

    You should have 32 executors or more for this, the cpu/disk load will be small, as the test jobs don't really do anything except sleep.
    Note: Parallel run is disabled when testing against Hudson, Hudson (3.2 at the time of writing) can't cope with the load, it throws NullPointerExceptions.
    To disable the use of xdist to run tests in parallel use --job-delete

-   Important:
-   Jenkins is default configured with only two executors on master.
-To avoid timeouts in the test cases this must be raised to at least 8.
-   Jenkins is default configured with a 'Quiet period' of 5 seconds.
-To avoid timeouts in the test cases this should be set to 0.
-   Your Jenkins needs to be on the host where you are running the test.
-If it is not, you will need to make jenkinsflow available to jenkins.
-See test/tmp_install.sh

    All jobs created by the test script are prefixed with 'jenkinsflow_', so they can easily be removed.